sourmash-bio/sourmash/doc/dev_plugins.md

 `sourmash sig describe <input location>` is a simple way to invoke a `load_from` plugin.
 Use `-d` to turn on debugging output.

-`sourmash scripts` will list available CLI plugins.
+`sourmash scripts` will list available command-line plugins.

 ## Semantic versioning and listing sourmash as a dependency

-Plugins should probably list sourmash as a dependency for installation.
+Plugins should generally list sourmash as a dependency for installation.

 Once plugins are officially supported by sourmash, the plugin API will be under [semantic versioning constraints](https://semver.org/).
 That